 The Perils of Positive Thinking.

-Let’s get it out in the open at the outset.
-Positive thinking, either as affirmations or visualizations, doesn’t work.
+So, at the outset, let’s get it out in the open.
+My personal view is, positive thinking, either as affirmations or visualizations, doesn’t work.
 In fact, it’s been seen that these strategies actually have the opposite effect for most of the people who use them.

-Ever since Norman Peale’s book, ‘The Power of Positive Thinking’ became a world best-seller in 1952, the popular media have been selling the dubious view that ‘thinking positively’ can improve our life and help us achieve success – and more lately, quack science in ‘The Secret’ has been extending this notion to include the idea that visualizing positive outcomes will cause ‘possibilities to manifest’ at the quantum level, and cause desires to become physical reality.
+Ever since Norman Peale’s book, ‘The Power of Positive Thinking’ became a world best-seller in 1952, the popular media have been selling the dubious view that ‘thinking positively’ can improve our life and help us achieve success.
+And more lately, quack science in ‘The Secret’ has been extending this notion to include the idea that visualizing positive outcomes will cause ‘possibilities to manifest’ at the quantum level, to crystallise our desires as physical reality.

 ‘Oh my god, what kind of reality am I creating?’
-I thought, because no matter how I tried to stop it, the rage and despair wouldn’t stop.
-And the more desperately I asserted positive thoughts over how I felt, the more my mind mocked me, saying: ‘Why are you asserting all this positive stuff?… oh, that’s right, because you’re so utterly enraged and ruined …”
+I thought, because no matter how I tried, the rage and despair I felt at that time was to powerful to stop.
+The more desperately I asserted positive thoughts over how I felt, the more my mind mocked me, saying: ‘Why are you asserting all this positive stuff? … oh, that’s right, it’s because you’re so utterly enraged and ruined …”

-It didn’t take me long to start looking elsewhere for solutions, a journey which eventually set me on the path to meditation.
-I realized this kind of desperate positivity is actually an insidious kind of emotional fascism, in which we’re encouraged to divide our inner world into ‘good’ and ‘bad’, then hunt down the ‘bad’ and try to kill it with the ‘good’.
-The inevitable result, as with fascism anywhere, is the ‘bad’ becomes empowered by our fear of it, and from secret places within, sabotages everything that’s ‘good’ in our lives.
+It didn’t take me long to realise I’d headed down the wrong path – that this kind of desperate positivity is actually an insidious kind of emotional fascism, in which we’re encouraged to divide our inner world into ‘good’ and ‘bad’, then hunt down the ‘bad’ and try to kill it with the ‘good’.
+The inevitable result being, as with fascism anywhere, that the ‘bad’ becomes empowered by our fear of it, and sabotages everything that’s ‘good’ in our lives.

-What’s interesting to note is that almost all the people I met during that time who were adherents of positive thinking never realized the positive assertions they were so desperately trying to manifest for themselves.
-I meet them every so often, and they’re still mindlessly chanting affirmations and smiling through their angst – and still passing from seminar to seminar, guru to guru, who all basically peddle the same crap.
+And what’s interesting to note is that almost all the people I met during that time, who were adherents of positive thinking – they never realized the positive assertions they were so desperately trying to manifest for themselves.
+I still meet them every so often, and they’re still mindlessly chanting affirmations and smiling through their angst – and, like leaves in the wind, they’re still floating from seminar to seminar, guru to guru.
 And they still feel powerless and defeated while waiting for their visualizations affirmations to ‘work’.

 Carl Jung, in a famous quote, had this to say about positive thinking in all its forms: